It’s the biggest sales weekend of the year. Shop our favorite deals now ahead of Cyber Monday.

-Contoured rigid top and bottom stays effectively stabilize the wrist, while still allowing fingers to move freely.
+Contoured rigid top and bottom straps effectively stabilize the wrist, while still allowing fingers to move freely.
 Extra cushioning prevents digging and irritation.
-Lightweight design and breathable materials remain comfortable even with extended use.
+Comfortable even with extended use.
 Fits petite wrists.
 Antimicrobial treatment fights bacterial growth.

 Some feel that the thumb support is a bit too restrictive.

 Dual rigid straps provide good support, reducing mobility for joint/tendon protection and pain relief.
 Made from antimicrobial fabric to combat odor-causing bacteria.
 Breathable materials minimize sweating.
 Padded for comfort.
 Affordable and easy to use.

 Sizes tend to run small and the thumb opening could be a little larger/more flexible.